Note

 Next, we'll use the pslpython

-library implemented in Python (atop Java core software) to define three predicates (i.e., relations – similar as in RDF) which are: Neighbors
+library implemented in Python (atop its core library running in Java) to define three predicates (i.e., relations – similar as in RDF) which are: Neighbors

 , Likes